 error indication will go away.
 Often the mistakes are on the indentation of lines 16 and 17.
 Check and match

-the indentation in the screen shot exactly.Once the check
+the indentation in the screen shot exactly.Once the check works do:

 python manage.py makemigrations